Brandon Scott: Housing

 In May 2021, Scott removed owner-occupied homes that faced tax sale liens from the city's annual tax sale, an online auction that the city uses to collect overdue bills.
 In September 2021, he announced that Baltimore would purchase the liens of 454 owner-occupied homes to keep them out of the city's tax sale process.
 In April 2022, Scott removed all owner-occupied homes from the city's tax sale and postponed the auction until June.

 In May 2021, Scott delivered his first veto of his mayorship on a bill that would give renters more options when paying security deposits.

 In June 2021, Scott launched a fund to cover up to $2,000 in security deposits for low-income tenants, funded with $3.3 million in supplemental funds from a fiscal year 2020 pandemic-related Community Services Block Grant.

 On January 25, 2022, a fire at an unoccupied rowhouse building killed three firefighters and left another on life support.
 In response to the fire, Scott announced a citywide review of its operations related to vacant properties.

 In February 2022, Scott announced that the city would spend $90.4 million in funding received from the American Rescue Plan Act of 2021 to purchase two hotels to provide 275 beds for the city's homeless population.

+In December 2023, Scott's administration joined other community leaders in announcing an $8 billion plan to revitalize some parts of the city blighted by abandoned or vacant properties.
+In March 2023, the administration announced its support for a Baltimore City Council proposal to make some vacant properties available for purchase starting at $1, though critics of the proposal have suggested that such a policy would not directly benefit current residents or legacy residents of Baltimore.

 Guaranteed income

 In April 2022, Scott announced a guaranteed income pilot program to provide 200 young parents between the ages of 18 and 24 with payments of $1,000 per month over two years.
 The funding for the 4.8 million dollar project comes from the American Rescue Plan Act.
-The pilot program began distributing the funds to lottery winners in August of 2022.
-In order to enter the lottery, applicants needed to be below 300% of the federal poverty level, a parent or guardian of a child, and within the age requirements of program when the applications closed.
+The pilot program began distributing the funds to lottery winners in August 2022.
+In order to enter the lottery, applicants needed to be US citizens, below 300% of the federal poverty level, a parent or guardian of a child, and within the age requirements of program when the applications closed.